2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support: Results

-Figure \ref{fig:plotCATE_mu_A} and Figure \ref{fig:plotY_mu_A} show what happens when the agent's prior belief in the treatment protocol, $\mu_A$, varies.
-In this scenario the prior CATE estimates are flat, for the simple reason that the agent has a fixed belief in $N_E$ and they are not updating it.
+Figure \ref{fig:plotCATE_mu_A} and Figure \ref{fig:plotY_mu_A} show what happens when the agent's prior belief in the treatment protocol, $\alpha_{A\mu}$, varies.
+In this scenario the prior CATE estimates are flat for the simple reason that the agent has a fixed belief in $N_E$ and they are not updating it.
 When interacting with ML-DS however, the belief update changes CATE estimates quite a lot; this is because the agent is attempting to explain the gap between $Pred^o$ given by ML-DS and the expected outcome they had from their prior beliefs.
-This reflects on outcomes in \ref{fig:plotY_mu_A} where the orange series is sometimes below the blue one: incorrect beliefs in $\mu_A$ can result in CATE estimates that lead to wrong actions and worsen outcome Y.
+This reflects on outcomes in \ref{fig:plotY_mu_A} where the orange series is sometimes below the blue one: incorrect beliefs in $\alpha_{A\mu}$ can result in CATE estimates that lead to wrong actions and worse outcome Y.

-A similar pattern is observed in Figures \ref{fig:plotCATE_mu_X}, \ref{fig:plotY_mu_X}, \ref{fig:plotCATE_mu_Y_focused} (last one in Appendix \ref{app:zoomed}): while prior CATE and $Y$ estimates are relatively stable without ML-DS, new dynamics emerge when when ML-DS is introduced.
+A similar pattern is observed in Figures \ref{fig:plotCATE_mu_X}, \ref{fig:plotY_mu_X}, and \ref{fig:plotCATE_mu_Y} (Appendix \ref{app:results_mu_Y}): while prior CATE and $Y$ estimates are relatively stable without ML-DS, new dynamics emerge when ML-DS is introduced.
 For CATE, incorrect beliefs can have large effects both on the magnitude and sign.
 For $Y$, in both cases incorrect beliefs can lead to bad actions and worse outcomes.